1966 Fianna Fáil leadership election: Campaign

 In October 1966 Seán Lemass decided to retire as leader of Fianna Fáil and Taoiseach.
 A number of factors made the decision to retire easier.
 Firstly he did not want to follow the example of his predecessor, Éamon de Valera, and remain in office too long.
 Secondly, if he remained as leader, fought another general election and lost he would have the unpalatable task of leaving office as a defeated Taoiseach.
 Thirdly, and most importantly, the fiftieth anniversary celebrations of the Easter Rising in 1966 marked the end of a particular chapter in Irish history.
-Lemass, who had been active during the Rising in 1916 believed that it was time for him, and some of the other founding-fathers, to step off the stage of history and hand over to the younger generation.
+Lemass, one of the surviving leaders of the Rising, believed that it was time for him, and some of the party's other founding-fathers, to step off the stage of history and hand over to the younger generation.

 The two most likely candidates to succeed Lemass were George Colley and Charles Haughey.
 Both men were out of the country at the time but rushed back to Dublin immediately to stake their claim.
-While both men were 41 years old and had less than ten years experience in the Dáil, they were, in reality, like chalk and cheese.
-Colley, who was the son of a party elder, was seen as the representative of the traditional wing of the party, dedicated to its original principles like the Irish language.
+While both men were 41 years old and had less than ten years experience as TDs, they were, in reality, like chalk and cheese.
+Colley, who was the son of party elder Harry Colley, was seen as the representative of the traditional wing of the party, dedicated to its original principles like the Irish language.
 He had the support of the older members of the party such as Frank Aiken.
-Haughey on the other hand was considered a moderniser.
+Haughey, on the other hand was considered a moderniser.
 The epitome of the "young man in a hurry", he had more support amongst the younger TDs.
 While a Colley-Haughey election seemed possible at an earlier stage, many members were unhappy about the choice that was on offer.

 It was reported that Lemass had already approached Patrick Hillery and Jack Lynch in an attempt to get them to stand, however, they both told him emphatically that they weren't interested.
 When no other candidate seemed likely to challenge Haughey and Colley, Neil Blaney decided to enter the race with strong support from the republican wing of the party.
-When it looked like the election could lead to a three-way split in the party, the pressure mounted on Jack Lynch to reverse his decision and to allow his name go forward.
+When it looked like the election could lead to a three-way split in the party, the pressure mounted on Jack Lynch to reverse course and to allow his name to go forward.
 Lynch was the obvious choice to succeed Lemass.
 As Minister for Finance he was in charge of the most powerful ministry in the cabinet.
 He had nearly 20 years Dáil experience and had served in cabinet for nine consecutive years.
 Apart from his political record Lynch was a national sporting hero, winning All-Ireland medals in hurling and Gaelic football.
 A group of backbench TDs began a "draft Jack" campaign in the hope that he would stand for the leadership.
 Lynch also came under pressure from Lemass once again.
 Facing this pressure he finally decided that he would allow his name to go forward.